hardevr01/ClusteringAlgorithmsSyntheticData/README.md

 # ClusteringAlgorithmsSyntheticData
-Code for building the models and evaluating metrics for the paper on Bias Variance Tradeoff.
+Code for building the models and evaluating metrics for the paper "Comparative Analysis of Clustering Algorithms on Synthetic Circular Patters Data".
 Code to be uploaded soon.